NemanjaRadulović

 About Nemanja

 Serbian-French violinist Nemanja Radulović champions the power of music to bring people together with his unique energy and candour, thrilling virtuosity, depth of expression, and adventurous programming.
-He started his 24/25 season with his highly anticipated return to the BBC Proms, this time with the BBC National Orchestra of Wales and Jaime Martin performing Tchaikovsky’s Violin Concerto.
+He started his 25/26 season with his highly anticipated return to the Enescu Festival in Bucharest, performing Khatchaturian’s violin concerto under the baton of Cristian Măcelaru.
+Nemanja continues the season with debuts with Baltimore Symphony Orchestra under Marin Alsop, the Royal Scottish National Orchestra under Giedrė Šlekytė and Bamberg Symphony Orchestra under Krzysztof Urbański.

-In October 2024, he also commences his season residency with the Philharmonia Orchestra in London, whilst concluding his year-long 2024 residency with the Orchestre Philharmonique de Strasbourg.
-Nemanja also looks forward to his second “Bach” album (Warner Classics), recorded with his ensemble Double Sens and released in autumn 2024, following his Beethoven CD (2023), rewarded with the Opus Klassik.
+Nemanja also looks forward to a new recording project with Warner, following his “Bach” album (Warner Classics), recorded with his ensemble Double Sens and released in autumn 2024, his Beethoven CD (2023), rewarded with the Opus Klassik.
 Other recent recordings of his are Paganini Fantasy (2013), Journey East (2014), BACH (2016), Tchaikovsky (2017), and Baïka (2018).

 Recent and forthcoming highlights include debut engagements with the New York Philharmonic, Los Angeles Chamber Orchestra, Accademia Nazionale di Santa Cecilia, the Hallé Orchestra, Gothenburg Symphony, Vienna Radio Symphony, Munich Philharmonic, Pittsburgh Symphony, Detroit Symphony, and Sydney Symphony, and sold-out performances with his ensemble Double Sens.